Qualytics/userguide/docs/add-datastores/timescale-db.md

 ### Option II: Use an Existing Connection

 If the toggle for **Use an existing enrichment datastore** is turned on, you will be prompted to configure the enrichment datastore using existing connection details.

+!!! note
+    Qualytics does not support Timescale as an enrichment datastore.
+Instead, you can select a different connector for this purpose.
+For demonstration purposes, we are using BigQuery as the enrichment datastore.
+You can use any other JDBC or QFS datastore of your choice for the enrichment datastore configuration.

 **Step 1:** Add a prefix name and select an existing enrichment datastore from the dropdown list.